CloudElementsOpenLabs/the-doctor/README.md

 ### GitHub
 For use with GitHub, it is recommended to use the --directory option.
 This will export assets to an intuitive directory structure, and extract any JavaScript to its own file.
 ### Versioning
 Versioning in the doctor can be used to manage VDRs or Formulas in github using the -v flag.
 It allows deploying an updated versioned object to an environment without affecting the current deployed version.
 For upload the version is applied by appending "\_{version}" to the name of the object being uploaded.
 For downloads the version will split on a "_" delimiter.
 Example download result "myFormulaName_v2" saves as "myFormulaName".
+Versioning currently only supports downloading of single objects using the `-n`

 ### Continuous Deployment
 For use with continuous deployment or just routine backups its recommended to just use the --file option.
 This will save space complexity as an entire CE environment can be represented as one file.